Xon77/Live4Life/README.md

 ***Live 4 Life*** is an open source software: you can redistribute it and/or modify it under the terms of **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).

-**You may not use it for commercial purposes.**
+:warning: **You may not use it for commercial purposes.**

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 **I wish it would be used in the spirit of [*Free Party*](https://en.wikipedia.org/wiki/Free_party)**.
 Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give.
 I do not want this tool to be used, by any means, for personal profit.

-**Moreover, I do not want that this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca)** and its Metalab without my consent, since this organisation never helped me in diffusing my spatial creations in their dome despite my proposals.
+:warning: **Moreover, I do not want that this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca)** and its Metalab without my consent, since this organisation never helped me in diffusing my spatial creations in their dome despite my proposals.
 This restriction will be withdrawn only if I have the opportunity to play improvisations in their dome.

 See the [License](/LICENCE.md) for more details.